thautwarm/MLStyle.jl/docs/src/tutorials/query-lang.md

 Before implementing code generation, we should have a sketch about the target.
 The **target** here means the final shape of the code generated from query sentences.

-'ll take you to the travel within the inference about the final shape of code generation.
+I'll take you to the travel within the inference about the final shape of code generation.

 Firstly, for we want this: